beautylix/flarum-bbcode-custom/README.md

 >
 > [audio]URL[/audio]

-> In markdown, superscript and subscript can use markdown as well, please view the following examples.
+> In markdown, superscript and subscript can be written as follows.

 ```
 x^2